matyasselmeci/hpc-annex/work-order.md

   attributes.
 These attributes will include the _annex-name_.
 An annex with just a local-universe job is considering "pending."
   Otherwise, report on the size of the annex (reported cores) and how many jobs it's currently running.
+If one _annex-name_ has multiple components, sum the components by type (in-collector or pending) and display the summed output for each type appropriately.

 - [ ] `htcondor job resources <job-ad>`